readium/architecture/streamer/parser/metadata.md

 ### EPUB 2.x

-TBD as I’m very unfamiliar with this (never encountered corner cases there)

 The first `<dc:title>` element should be considered the primary one.

 To determine the language of the `title` element, check: